yboetz/pyznap/README.md

     ssh:port:user@host:rpool/data

+If you omit the port (`ssh::user@host:...`) the default `22` is assumed.
 A sample config which backs up a filesystem to a remote location looks like:

     [rpool/data]
     hourly = 24